mratsim/constantine/README.md

 - formal verification of constant-time implementation is possible

 Defense against common attack vectors are provided on a best effort basis.
+Do note that Constantine has no external package dependencies hence it is not vulnerable to supply chain attacks (unless they affect a compiler or the OS).

 Attackers may go to great lengths to retrieve secret data including:
 - Timing the time taken to multiply on an elliptic curve